-E. Popovici, M. Magno, and S. Marinkovic, “Power Management Techniques for Wireless Sensor Networks: A Review,” 5th IEEE International Workshop on Advances in Sensors and Interfaces, June 2013, pp. 194-198.
+E. Popovici, M. Magno, and S. Marinkovic, “Power Management Techniques for Wireless Sensor Networks: A Review,” 5th IEEE International Workshop on Advances in Sensors and Interfaces, pp. 194-198, June 2013.

-A. Pughat and V. Sharma, “A Survey on Dynamic Power Management Approach in Wireless Sensor Networks,” 6th IEEE Power India International Conference, December 2014, pp. 1-6.
+A. Pughat and V. Sharma, “A Survey on Dynamic Power Management Approach in Wireless Sensor Networks,” 6th IEEE Power India International Conference, pp. 1-6, December 2014.

-M. Healy, T. Newe, and E. Lewis, “Power Management in Operating Systems for Wireless Sensor Nodes,” IEEE Sensors Applications Symposium, February 2007, pp. 1-6.
+M. Healy, T. Newe, and E. Lewis, “Power Management in Operating Systems for Wireless Sensor Nodes,” IEEE Sensors Applications Symp., pp. 1-6, February 2007.

 T. O. John, S. A. Magaji, C. U. Henry, and A. A. Obiniyi, “Dynamic Power Management in Wireless Sensor Network,” Innovative Systems Design and Engineering, vol. 7, no. 4, pp. 99-113, 2016.